(Updated March 17, 2021)

-The Tablo DUAL OTA DVR is the only Tablo that includes onboard storage.
-Its 64GB capacity - about 40 hours of HD recording – should be more than enough to satisfy DVR neat freaks.
+The Tablo DUAL 128GB OTA DVR has about 80 hours of onboard storage, which should be more than enough to satisfy DVR neat freaks.

-TV hoarders may wish to go with the Tablo QUAD 1TB, or choose a bring-your-own storage model like the Tablo DUAL LITE, Tablo DUAL HDMI, Tablo QUAD, or Tablo QUAD HDMI so they can get all the space they want by connecting a compatible USB hard drive (up to 8 TB capacity) to Tablo DUAL.
+TV hoarders may wish to go with the Tablo QUAD 1TB, or choose a bring-your-own storage model like the Tablo DUAL LITE, Tablo DUAL HDMI, Tablo QUAD, or Tablo QUAD HDMI so they can get all the storage space they want by connecting a compatible USB hard drive (up to 8 TB capacity).

-Tablo 2-Tuner and 4-Tuner OTA DVRs do not offer any onboard recording storage and require a compatible USB hard drive (again up to 8TB) to be connected for both for watching live TV and recording with the exception of Tablo QUAD when using an optional internal SATA drive.
+Tablo DVRs without onboard recording storage require a compatible USB hard drive to be connected for both for watching live TV and recording with the exception of Tablo QUAD when using an optional internal SATA drive.

 How Much Space Does Tablo Need for a Recording?

 The amount of storage needed for a recording on network-connected Tablo DVRs depends on the Max Recording Quality setting you’ve selected for your Tablo.

 Depending on the setting you choose, you’ll use between 2 and 4 Gigabytes per hour (GB/hr) of hard drive space.
 (Check out the table below for details.)

-Cord Cutters using smaller drives or Tablo DUAL’s onboard storage should set their Max Recording Quality to the HD 720 - 3 Mbps setting for the best ratio of picture quality to required storage space.
+Cord Cutters using smaller drives or Tablo DUAL 128’s onboard storage should set their Max Recording Quality to the HD 720 - 3 Mbps setting for the best ratio of picture quality to required storage space.

-Cord Cutters using larger drives don’t have to be as concerned, given that a 1 TB drive can store between 250 and 500 hours of HD programming -- enough for every single episode of the Simpsons -- while an 8 TB drive can store as much as 2000 hours which equals 83 straight days of TV!
+Cord Cutters using larger drives don’t have to be as concerned, given that a 1 TB drive can store up to 700 hours of HD programming -- enough for every single episode of the Simpsons -- while an 8 TB drive can store as much as 4000 hours which equals 166 straight days of TV!

 Talk about a hoarder’s paradise!